dotnet/roslyn/docs/features/source-generators.cookbook.md

 attribute.
 For now we'll assume that the types are provided to us.

 The first task is to decide what we want our serialization to return.
-Let's say we do a simple JSon serialization that produces a string like the following
+Let's say we do a simple JSON serialization that produces a string like the following

 ```json
 {